Bev Yanez

-Beverly Goebel Yanez (born Beverly June Goebel; July 19, 1988) is an American soccer coach and former professional player who is currently the assistant coach of Racing Louisville FC and most recently at NJ/NY Gotham FC of the National Women's Soccer League (NWSL).
-As a player, Goebel Yanez played as a forward for Reign FC in the NWSL, Melbourne City in the Australian W-League, INAC Kobe Leonessa in the Japanese Nadeshiko.League, PK-35 in Finland's Naisten Liiga, as well as the Western New York Flash and the Washington Freedom in the WPS.
+Beverly Goebel Yanez (born Beverly June Goebel; July 19, 1988) is an American soccer coach and former professional player.
+She is the head coach of Racing Louisville FC in the National Women's Soccer League (NWSL).
+Yanez played as a forward for Reign FC in the NWSL, Melbourne City in the Australian W-League, INAC Kobe Leonessa in the Japanese Nadeshiko.League, and PK-35 in Finland's Naisten Liiga, as well as the Western New York Flash and the Washington Freedom in the Women's Professional Soccer (WPS) league.

-After switching from the midfielder position to forward in 2012, Goebel Yanez became the top scorer in Japan's Nadeshiko league in 2013 earning the Golden Boot award.
-She was a top-scorer for the Seattle Reign during the 2014 and 2015 seasons and has been named to Best XI teams in both top-division leagues.
-On February 10, 2020, Goebel Yanez announced her retirement from professional soccer.
+Yanez was the top scorer in Japan's Nadeshiko league in 2013, earning the Golden Boot award, and was a top scorer for the Seattle Reign of the NWSL during the 2014 and 2015 seasons.
+She was named to Best XI teams in both top-division leagues.
+On February 10, 2020, Yanez announced her retirement from professional soccer.

 Early life

-Raised in Moreno Valley, California, Goebel Yanez attended Moreno Valley High School where she helped lead the women's soccer team win the Coast Soccer League and was named the League's MVP and offensive MVP.
-She played for club team Freedom United for two years helping team to 2004 Nike Harvest Cup and Coast Soccer League championships.
+Raised in Moreno Valley, California, Yanez attended Moreno Valley High School, where she helped lead the girls' soccer team to win the Coast Soccer League and was named the League's MVP and offensive MVP.
+She played for club team Freedom United for two years, helping the team to the 2004 Nike Harvest Cup and Coast Soccer League championships.

 Sacramento State University, 2006

-In 2006, Goebel Yanez attended Sacramento State University.
-As a freshman, she finished fourth on the team in scoring with two goals and six assists and received All-Big Sky Honorable Mention honors.
+In 2006, Yanez attended Sacramento State University.
+As a freshman, she finished fourth on the team in scoring with two goals and six assists and received an All-Big Sky Honorable Mention.
 Her six assists ranked second on the team and third in the Big Sky Conference.
-Yanez recorded a team-high of 66 shots and ranked third in the Big Sky Conference with 3.19 shots per game.
+Yanez recorded a team-high 66 shots and ranked third in the Big Sky Conference with 3.19 shots per game.

 University of Miami, 2007–2009

-Goebel Yanez transferred after her freshman year to the University of Miami for the remainder of her collegiate career.
-During her sophomore year, she played in all 21 matches, starting 20 and finished the season third in scoring with four goals and four assists.
-She served an assist in three straight matches against Alabama A&M University, Samford University and LSU.
+Yanez transferred after her freshman year to the University of Miami for the remainder of her collegiate career.
+During her sophomore year, she played in all 21 matches, starting 20 and finishing the season third in scoring with four goals and four assists.
+She served an assist in three straight matches against Alabama A&M University, Samford University, and Louisiana State University.
 She ranked third on the team in both shots (38) and shots on goal (19).
-As a junior, she played in 13 matches, starting 12 and finished the season with three assists.
-As a senior, Goebel Yanez captained the team and finished her career at Miami having started 51 of 53 games.
+As a junior she played in 13 matches, starting 12, and finished the season with three assists.
+As a senior, Yanez captained the team and finished her career at Miami having started 51 of 53 games.